rbuterbaugh/rtstats/README.md

 -------------------

 Just a test of node.js and socket.io to create a real-time website statistics dashboard using Apache combined logs.
-Originally created to monitor players on [Wabble][].
+Originally created to monitor server status and users on [Wabble][].

   [wabble]: http://www.wabble.org/